rasulkireev/apw/src/content/articles/openbudget-personal-money-audits.md

 Nothing too dramatic.
 Just a calmer way to stay aware of where money is going.

-I also like that this fits nicely with the direction I want more of my life to move in: data available when needed, automation doing the boring parts, and AI helping me ask better questions.
+This is also a good example of where AI feels genuinely practical: data available when needed, automation doing the boring parts, and the human asking better questions.

-The simple version is this: once a month, instead of staring at bank statements, I want to ask:

 > "What should I pay attention to this month?"

-And then get an answer grounded in the actual transactions.
+That is a much better starting point than staring at a list of raw transactions.

 That feels much closer to how personal finance should work.